-Please browse through my blog and galleries to get a sense of my style.
+Please browse through my blog and portfolio to get a sense of my style.
 If you like what you see, I encourage you to contact me to set up a consultation.
-You can email me at email@example.com, call (617) 945-0743, or fill out my contact form.
-I work out of my studio office located in the heart of Huron Village, Cambridge, so please feel free to stop by some time to say hello, enjoy a cup of coffee, and see some pretty photos.
-The address is 362 Huron Avenue – right between Grey Mist Studio and Fresh Pond Market.
+You can email me or fill out my contact form.
+I work out of my studio boutique located in the heart of Huron Village, Cambridge.

-Elizabeth, a native of the Boston area, was introduced to photography in high school and immediately caught the “darkroom bug”.
-She continued her passion by majoring in Fine Art at Amherst College and completing her MFA at the School of Visual Arts in 2010.
+Elizabeth, a native of the Boston area, was introduced to photography in high school at Noble and Greenough and immediately caught the “bug” and went on to graduate with a the Bramhall-Bridge Purchase Award in Art.
+She graduated Cum Laude with a BA Thesis in Fine Art at Amherst College and completed her MFA at the School of Visual Arts in 2010.
 While in graduate school, she began her thesis project, Libert & Company, which documents her own family.
 Photographs from Libert & Company have been exhibited in group shows nationally, including at the Michael Foley Gallery in New York City and Boston University’s Photographic Resource Center.
 Her first solo show was in 2012 at NESOP (New England School of Photography) in Boston.